QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/integration_examples.rst

     	n_max           1073741824
     MeanVarDataRep (AccumulateData Object)
     	replications    16
-    	solution        6.259
+    	solution        6.264
-    	sighat          0.021
+    	sighat          0.049
-    	n_total         4096
+    	n_total         32768
-    	confid_int      [ 6.258  6.260]
+    	confid_int      [ 6.226  6.302]
-    	time_integrate  2.666
+    	time_integrate  0.333

 European Arithmetic-Mean Asian Put Option: Multi-Level
 ------------------------------------------------------

-This example is similar to the last one except that we use Gile’s multi-level method for estimation of the option price.
+This example is similar to the last one except that we use Gile's multi-level method for estimation of the option price.
 The main idea can be summarized as follows: